Suspect charged in Pentagon documents leak case - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Evan Perez, John Miller, Philip Mattingly, Haley Britzky, Blake Ellis, Scott Glover, Jeff Winter and Melanie Hicken contributed to this report.
+CNN’s Evan Perez, John Miller, Philip Mattingly, Haley Britzky, Natasha Bertrand, Sean Lyngaas, Blake Ellis, Scott Glover, Jeff Winter and Melanie Hicken contributed to this report.